 Welcome people and introduce yourself.
 Let the audience know that you’ll be screening the documentary film Nourish: Food + Community.
 Here are some talking points for introducing the film.

-- The tag line for Nourish is What’s the Story of Your Food?
-Nourish invites us to look beyond our plate and explore where our food comes from.
+• The tag line for Nourish is What’s the Story of Your Food?
+It invites us to look beyond our plate and explore where our food comes from and how it gets to us.

-- Nourish is hosted and narrated by actress Cameron Diaz.
-The film features interviews with best-selling author Michael Pollan, healthy food advocate Anna Lappé, chef Bryant Terry, and pediatrician Dr. Nadine Burke.
+• Nourish is hosted and narrated by actress Cameron Diaz.
+The film features interviews with best-selling author Michael Pollan, healthy food advocate Anna Lappé, chef Bryant Terry, and physician Dr. Nadine Burke.

 Depending on the size of your group, we recommend you begin with a question or two designed to help everyone feel comfortable reflecting and sharing (see “Introductions” in the Discussion Questions part of this guide).